The Blue Mountains’ fully qualified &

 Hey there, I’m Kristel Smits and I run K.S.
 Art Restoration, Blue Mountains.
 Repairing and preserving old and damaged paintings is what I do best.
 It doesn’t matter if you have a painting of artistic importance, if it has financial value or sentimental value.
 Whether it needs a major restoration treatment or just a light clean.
 Every artwork is treated with tender loving care because I genuinely love paintings.

 I’m an Australian trained conservator with loads of Australian and European experience.
 So you can be sure of fine workmanship and attention to detail.
-Do you have a traditional or contemporary painting, or an art object with a damaged paint layer?
-I have experience with all three.
+Do you have a traditional or contemporary painting, by an Australian, Indigenous or International artist?
+I have experience in all these categories.

 Stabilising and preserving your artwork for the future is just as important as restoring the original aesthetic, because you want your artwork to last not just to look good.
 All materials used are archival and reversible.
 This is combined with a museum approach of minimal intervention, and a focus on the artist’s intention.

 What does that mean for you and your painting?
 The best quality repairs.
 It means that the restoration will highlight the artist’s original colours and paintbrush work, not the restorer’s work.
 I aim to make top quality art restoration more convenient and affordable for people living in the Blue Mountains and regional NSW.
 So you can get that family heirloom conserved and looking it’s best without spending the rest of the inheritance.

 ♦ Traditional and contemporary paintings